lamchenghou/giftally/README.md

 Refer to the User Guide to setup the database.
 The User Guide also contains useful commands.

+> Small note: My DB runs on port 3000.
+Ensure there are no applications
+> running on that port.
+This was an issue encountered during a smoke test.

 # Design choices

 ## Folder Structure